ZebraRoy/ThreeKingdom/README.md

       }
     ]
   ],
   "gameState": 0, // the game state.
-WaitingPlayer -> StartGame -> Prepare -> Gaming -> EndGame
+WaitingPlayer -> Prepare -> Gaming -> EndGame
   "gameSetting": {
     "maxPlayer": 10, // the maximum number of player.
 May be able to modify by player in the future "isMute": false // the game is allow talking or not.
 May be able to modify by player in the future